 Our Main Stage Lobby is 90% complete!
-We still need countertops, cabinets, flooring, and furniture.
+We still need flooring and furniture and furniture.

 We do not anticipate our Dinner Stage being usable until 2023.
 As you can see in the images above, we are still in demo-mode.
 Since we are working witht the Texas Historical Commisison, there are a lot of steps that need to be taken behind the scenes before work can begin.